Collision Insurance Explained: What It Covers, Costs & When You Need It

 How Collision and Comprehensive Coverage Differ

 The fundamental distinction between collision and comprehensive insurance lies in the type of incident causing damage.
-Collision insurance covers damage from impacts—whether with another vehicle, a stationary object like a guardrail, or a rollover accident.
-The key element is physical collision causing vehicle damage.
+Collision insurance covers damage from physical impacts — whether with another vehicle, a stationary object, or a rollover accident.
+The key element is a direct collision causing vehicle damage.

 Comprehensive insurance covers virtually everything else that can damage your vehicle.
 Theft, vandalism, fire, falling objects, weather events, and animal strikes all fall under comprehensive coverage.
 Industry professionals often call comprehensive insurance "other than collision" coverage because it protects against non-collision risks.